cellrank.kernels.PseudotimeKernel#

 Returns:

-: Self and updates transition_matrix and params.
+: Returns self and updates transition_matrix and params.

-PseudotimeKernel.copy(*, deep=False)#
+PseudotimeKernel.copy(*, deep=False)

 Return a copy of self.